LeftEmpty/AirBnB_DBMS_Imitation/README.md

     * `SELECT * FROM iu_chat_details_view WHERE chat_id = 1;`
 * iu_chat_messages_view
     * `SELECT * FROM iu_chat_messages_view WHERE owning_chat_id_ref = 1;`

+To delete from the database, use simple DELETE FROM statements and delete all relevant data from the tables.
+I recommend writing transactions to protect transactions to protect data integrity.
+To see the relevant tables that need their data deleted, please view the ER diagram and write your transactions that way.

+Example for deleting all data relevant to a certain user:
+START TRANSACTION;
+DELETE FROM UserReview WHERE user_id = 1;
+DELETE FROM Booking WHERE guest_id = 1 OR host_id = 1;
+DELETE FROM Host WHERE user_id = 1;
+DELETE FROM Guest WHERE user_id = 1;
+DELETE FROM Image WHERE uploaded_by_user_id = 1;
+DELETE FROM Address WHERE address_id IN (SELECT address_id FROM User WHERE user_id = 1);
+DELETE FROM User WHERE user_id = 1;
+COMMIT;

 ## Future Outlook
 This project mainly served as a learning project and therefore, has a lot of room for expansion and improvement.
 In the future i'd like to additional triggers, refacture the schema.sql file and add on more tables to expand the system further in the direction of the actual application it is imitated after.